bobmonsour/11tybundle.dev/content/blog/2025/11ty-bundle-64.md

 ---
 bundleIssue: 64
 eleventyComputed:
-  title: "Issue {{ bundleIssue }} - New eleventy-img plugin, Magnify your images, Free as in 11ty-beer, A new category, The US gov using 11ty, Make a podcast site & feed, Henry's new home, Feed styling...And 3 releases, 15 posts and 22 sites to see"
+  title: "Issue {{ bundleIssue }} - New eleventy-img plugin, Magnify your images, Free as in 11ty-beer, A new category, The US gov using 11ty, Make a podcast site & feed, Henry's new home, Feed styling..."
   description: "11ty Bundle Issue {{ bundleIssue }}"
 date: 2025-01-07
 tags:
   - 11ty Bundle
 ---

-_An email version of this blog is available. **[Subscribe here](#newsletter-subscribe)**._

 ---

-**_A note from Bob:_**
+### A note from Bob:

 Life got in the way of my usual Tuesday publish date.
 My wife and I have family & friends directly affected by the Eaton fire near Pasadena.
 It's pretty rough for everyone in Southern California right now.
 I hope you're all safe and sound.

 Let's get into this issue...

 ---

+### Highlights

 **New eleventy-img plugin.** v6.0.0 of the Eleventy Image plugin came out today.
 [Read all about it](https://github.com/11ty/eleventy-img/releases/tag/v6.0.0).
 There's some breakage involved.